Topzle Topzle

 9.67

 After escaping, Roper tells Pine he had Apo murdered and reveals he now suspects Pine, Jed, Langbourne, or Corky of being another mole.
-Roper’s entourage travels to Syria to a compound called The Haven, run by mercenaries who manage his distribution network and its aid-organisation cover.
+Roper's entourage travels to Turkey to a compound called The Haven, run by mercenaries who manage his distribution network and its aid-organisation cover.
 Pine is assigned to arrange a weapons demonstration for buyers led by Omar Barghati.
 In London, Pamela reassigns Mayhew to a Royal Household post, and Dromgoole tries to intimidate Burr into abandoning Limpet.
-Pine records the registration numbers of the “aid convoy” meant to deliver the weapons and secretly urges Jed to frame Corky; she subtly does so.
+Pine records the registration numbers of the "aid convoy" meant to deliver the weapons and secretly urges Jed to frame Corky; she subtly does so.
 Pine slips out to deliver the convoy note to Burr, but Corky catches him, and Pine kills him in a fight.
 He tells Roper that Corky was meeting someone outside the fence.
-Burr secures a U.S. military inspection of Roper’s trucks at the Syrian border, but they contain only agricultural equipment.
+Burr secures a U.S. military inspection of Roper's trucks at the Syrian border, but they contain only agricultural equipment.
 Pine realises Roper never stored the weapons at the compound.
 Steadman claims Pine has turned, but Burr rejects this.
-Roper’s group heads to Cairo, where he contacts Hamid.
+Roper's group heads to Cairo, where he contacts Hamid.
 In London, Burr returns home to find it ransacked and her husband wounded.

 6